Bicycle Accident Lawyers in Houston

 The United States Centers of Disease Control reports that over nine hundred cyclists are killed and 500,000 severely injured every year in this country.
 While these numbers include those killed and injured NOT involving a motor vehicle, the measures that can easily be taken to escape injury and death are the same.
 It basically involves two things – the use of a helmet and riding on a safe terrain.
 Helmets are obviously common sense for children but adults can avoid serious injuries by also using the protective gear.
 In fact, the City municipal code Section 45-326 makes it illegal for anybody under the age of 18 to ride without a helmet and it is a crime for any parent to allow a child under the age of 14 to do so.

-Our bicycle accident lawyers in Houston have seen several types of bike accidents.
+Our bicycle accident attorneys in Houston have seen several types of bike accidents.
 Crashes with cars can be caused by many factors including:

 - Car Driver Distraction due to cell phone use, texting, or other reasons